bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-controllers.md

 It is worth noting here that EmberJs controllers distinguish between properties on the controllers, and models used by the same controllers.
-Models are created and passed into a controllers using `Ember.Route` objects, which we will cover when we cover routing in EmberJs.
+Models are created and passed into a controllersusing `Ember.Route` objects, which we will cover when we cover routing in EmberJs.
 This is because there is only one instance of any controller instantiated, and thus its state does *not* get reset each time.